Sharon Schmalz – Executive Director

 Margaret has been a state and federally permitted wildlife rehabilitator for 27 years.
 She specializes in birds with an emphasis on water birds, songbirds and raptors.

 She has been a certified Texas Master Naturalist for over 12 years.

 For the past twenty years, Margaret has combined her respect for wildlife along with her passion to educate thousands of children on the subject of environmental education.

 Debbie Mitchell – Operations Manager

-Debbie Mitchell is one of the Operations Managers at the Wildlife Rehab & Education Wildlife Center in Houston, Texas.
+Debbie Mitchell is one of the Operations Managers at the Wildlife Center of Texas in Houston.
 She is responsible for the purchase and distribution of all food, supplies and medications necessary to run a rehabilitation facility of this size.
-She also oversees the feeding, medications and housing needs of the over 7000 animals that come through the door each year.
+She also oversees the feeding, medications and housing needs of the over 9000 animals that come through the door each year.

 Debbie is an integral member of the Oiled Wildlife Response workshop instructors and attends the Clean Gulf Conferences.

 Natalie has been involved at the Wildlife Center of Texas since January of 2012.
 Natalie started at the Wildlife Center of Texas as a volunteer, and loved the work so much that she volunteered regularly several times a week.
 The WCT always needs extra help from spring until early fall, and Natalie was employed on a temporary basis during the summer of 2012 to assist with animal intakes from the public.
 Then in January of 2013, Natalie was became a full-time employee at the Wildlife Center of Texas.